 Dr Davin S. Lim

 Cutis Clinic’s Vitiligo Re-pigmentation Program is based upon the very latest research.
 The foundation of this program is the application of anti-inflammatory creams in combination with regular phototherapy sessions.
 In tandem, both components have a much greater success rate in the return of pigment to white patches of vitiligo-affected skin.
 The highest success rates are for cases of early vitiligo of the face and neck .
 Long-standing vitiligo on the hands and feet responds poorly to treatment; however, some of these cases have had success on our program.

-If re-pigmentation is achieved at 20 weeks, clients are encouraged to continue with maintenance phototherapy.
-Cutis Clinic bulk-bills phototherapy sessions whenever a client is eligible for medical insurance cover.
+If re-pigmentation is achieved at 20 weeks, patients are encouraged to continue with maintenance phototherapy.
+Cutis Clinic bulk-bills phototherapy sessions whenever a patient is eligible for medical insurance cover.